JanHerca/urantiapedia/output/wikijs/en/article/Paving_the_Way.md

 - The membership of all men and women in the one universal family—the children of God.
 - To love our neighbor means to want for them their highest cosmic good.

 > Truth is coherent, beauty attractive, goodness stabilizing.
 And when these values of that which is real are coordinated in personality experience, the result is a high order of love conditioned by wisdom and qualified by loyalty.
-The real purpose of all universe education is to effect the better coordination of the isolated child of the worlds with the larger realities of his expanding experience. ([UB 2:7.12](/en/The_Urantia_Book/2#p7_12))
+The real purpose of all universe education is to effect the better coordination of the isolated child of the worlds with the larger realities of his expanding experience. (<a id="a61_404"></a>[UB 2:7.12](/en/The_Urantia_Book/2#p7_12))

 However there is no likelihood in the foreseeable future that five billion people will read and understand the content of the 2000 pages of the Urantia revelation.
 Something additional is required.